tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 4. Create custom alerts and execute remediation and investigation activites on detection?

     a.
+Azure Sentinel can be used to hunt down specific events and create alerts based on event data

+    b.
 Azure Runbooks can be setup to execute on alerts.

 5. What tools would you setup to surface audit and compliance reporting to IT Executives?

     a.
+Azure Policy can be used to determine if resource group owners have been following best practice organizational policies

-Compliance Manager can be used to implement compliance activites and task assignements.
+    b.
+Compliance Manager can be used to implement compliance activites and task assignements as it related to legislative requirements

+    c.
+Secure score can also be used to determine what activities can be performed to further secure the Azure subscription and its resources

 *Ensuring availability and business continuity*